The Hormone-Dependent Regenerative Basis of Antlers

 Abstract

-Antlers are unique architectures.
+are unique architectures.
 They are shed and rebuilt at yearly intervals, growing from bony pedicles in early spring to full-fledged structures cast in late March.
-The antler growth cycle—known as antlerogenesis—is a process controlled by the fluctuating interactions of myriad hormones, mainly testosterone.
+The antler growth cycle—known as antlerogenesis—is a process controlled by the fluctuating interactions of myriad , mainly testosterone.
 The growth rate is among the fastest of vertebrate bone structures, and hence the bone tissue requires a high amount of minerals for maximal antler growth.
 Bigger and stronger antlers are essential, as they allow males to gain high social ranking and access mates through physical combat.
 The chemical composition of antlers thus varies widely among cervids as they have different diets.
-Moreover, the regenerative nature of antlers makes them a useful model for the proteomic study of bone growth and for applications in regenerative medicine.
+Moreover, the regenerative nature of antlers makes them a useful model for the proteomic study of bone growth and for applications in .
 This essay will explore how the antler growth cycle is controlled by the secretion of hormones and how nutrition and mineral intake play a significant role in it.
 An overview of the elemental composition of several species’ antlers will be provided.
 Finally, the innovative potential of antlers will be addressed by illustrating how antler stem cells provide a model for mammalian organ regeneration.

 Introduction